ionic-team/capacitor-background-runner/README.md

 Read about [Setting Permissions](https://capacitorjs.com/docs/android/configuration#setting-permissions) in the [Android Guide](https://capacitorjs.com/docs/android) for more information on setting Android permissions.

+## About Background Runner
+During the corse of building complex applications, its sometimes necessary to perform work while the application is not in the foreground.
+The challenge with standard Capacitor applications is that the webview is not available when these background events occur, requiring you to write native code to handle these events.
+This is where the Background Runner plugin comes in.

+Background Runner makes it easy to write JavaScript code to handle native background events.
+All you need to do is create your runner JavaScript file and [define your configuration](#Configuring-Background-Runner), and the Background Runner plugin will automatically configure and schedule a native background task that will be executed according to your config and the rules of the platform.
+No modification to your UI code is necessary.

 ## Using Background Runner

-Background Runner is an event based JavaScript environment that emits events to a javascript runner file that you designate in your `capacitor.config.ts` file.
+Background Runner contains a headless JavaScript environment that calls event handlers in javascript file that you designate in your `capacitor.config.ts` file.
 If the runner finds a event handler corresponding to incoming event in your runner file, it will execute the event handler, then shutdown once `resolve()` or `reject()` are called (or if the OS force kills your process).

 #### Example Runner JS File